Plumed or Cherry Looper

 (Photo: courtesy of Merlin Crossley, Melbourne, Victoria)

-The Caterpillars of this species vary from green to yellow to brown.
-Their name comes from their habit of feeding on flowers and young fruit of
+The common name of these caterpillars comes from their habit of feeding on flowers and young fruit of

 They remain well hidden by wrapping themselves around the flowers.